nexssp/cli/README.md

 ## WHY

-- You can start programming in minutes,
+- You can start any program in seconds without anything,
-- You can combine now **as many languages you want** easy eg for prototyping
+- You can combine now **as many languages you want** easy eg for prototyping,
-- You can use libraries which was written on old machines and combine with modern solutions
+- You can use libraries which was written on old machines and combine with modern solutions,
 - Save time on written automation tools **by you**!
 - Write reusable modules **EASY** in as many languages you like.